Shireiki/app-dev./README.md

 **Breaking Bad** — A thrilling story of transformation and consequences.
 *Genre:* Crime, Drama
-*Why I love it:* The storytelling and character arcs are unmatched!
+*Why I love it:* The storytelling and character arcs are great!